 The Bellingham District Nursing team has two Community Matrons, Graine Rapier and Julie Culbert.
-The rest of the community team includes Joanne Nichol, Helen Patterson, Diane O'Neil, Faye Graham, Tara Huntsman and Hannah Harkin.
+The rest of the community team includes Joanne Nichols, Helen Patterson, Diane O'Neil, Valerie Cowens, Zoe Airey, Heather Thirlwell, Beth Shield and Hannah Harkins.
 All the nurses are registered general nurses, with the Sisters having undertaken further study.
 They are all employed by Northumberland Care Trust.

 There are many aspects to their work but their overall aim is to provide a comprehensive skilled nursing service and to promote the wellbeing of the community in which they work:

 - To facilitate and provide specialist equipment to individuals within their own home.